-WHAT TO LOOK FOR WHAT COULD HAPPEN HOW TO PREVENT IT Hot Parts The compressor head gets hot when the air com- pressor is running.
-If you touch it, you may be seriously burned.
-Never touch the air compressor head during or imme- diately after operation.
-Flammable Vapors It is normal for the motor and pressure switch to spark when the compressor starts or stops.
-A spark can ignite flammable vapors from gasoline or solvents, causing a fire or explosion.
+WHAT TO LOOK FOR WHAT COULD HAPPEN HOW TO PREVENT IT Hot Parts The metal compressor components such as manifold, tubes, etc. become hot when the air compressor is running.
+If you touch them, you may be seriously burned.
+Avoid contact with metal components of the compres- sor during or immediately after operation.
+Reaching under or removing portions of the plastic enclosures such as the console cover exposes hot surfaces.
+Allow compressor to cool prior to servicing.
+Flammable Vapors It is normal for the motor and pressure switch to spark when compressor starts or stops.
+A spark can ignite vapors from gasoline or solvents, causing a fire or explosion.
 If spraying a flammable material, provide ample ven- tilation.
 Never spray in a closed area.
 There must be a flow of fresh air at all times.
 Always operate the air compressor in well-ventilated areas, free of gasoline or other solvent vapors.
 Do not operate the compressor near the spray area.
 Air Tank Modifications to air compressor components in an attempt to reach higher air pressure can cause the air tank to rupture or explode.
 Do not adjust, remove or tamper with the safety valve or pressure switch.
-If safety valve or pressure switch replacement is necessary, a part with the same ratings must be used.
-Incompatibility between tank and compressor will cause the tank to rupture.
-Never use a motor with a higher horsepower rating than the one supplied.
+If safety valve or pressure switch replacement is necessary, a part with the same rat- ings must be used.
+Incompatability between tank and compressor will cause the tank to rupture.
 Never replace the air tank with a different model or a larger tank.
-Return to authorized Service Center if replacement is required.
+Return to Authorized Service Center if replacement is required.
 Modifications to the air tank will cause it to weaken.
 Never drill into, weld or in any way modify the air tank.
 The tank may rupture or explode.
-If leaks develop due to corrosion or tank is damaged, return to authorized Service Center for replacement.
+If leaks develop due to corrosion or tank is damaged, return to Authorized Service Center for replacement.